 - Cubism influenced modern architecture in conjunction with Futurism.
-This was expressed in a focus on geometric forms and a heavy use of glass so that simplistic elements viewable from different angles forced interesting perspectives.
+This was expressed in a focus on geometric forms and heavy use of glass so that simplistic elements viewable from different angles forced interesting perspectives.

-- Literature and film have also attempted to take on the ideas behind Cubism, seen in those works that take several different story lines or unrelated characters that in the end all meld into one story.
+- Literature and film have also attempted to take on the ideas behind Cubism, seen in those works that take several different storylines or unrelated characters that in the end all meld into one story.
 Pulp Fiction might be an example of this Cubist bent in film.

 Cubism and Futurism Top Works: